 Video courtesy of Atomic Ranch (c) 2020 #AtomicRanch

 The swirling main building is fashioned from light Aspen wood and the newer tower of American Cherry.
 The kit’s precise adherence to the architect’s design ensures your completed model is as stunningly beautiful and iconic as the original.

 The Guggenheim Museum kit comes with clear, easy to follow instructions and is the ideal gift for an any fan of art or architecture.
 It’s also a beautiful diversion for you to enjoy.
 It's a great model to start your collection of model landmarks (or give as a gift) and is especially suited for someone with limited experience in building models.
 This model can be completed in one or two evenings but will provide years of pleasure.

-Our kits come complete with all required parts.
-You’ll need to provide a good quality wood glue (white glue).
-You will also need a knife to remove individual parts from their sheets.
-Finally, you'll want a flat work surface to construct the model.
-This is not a toy.
+Each kit comes complete with all required parts and clear, easy to follow instructions.
+All you’ll need to provide is a good quality wood glue, a knife to remove individual parts from their sheets, and a flat work surface to construct the model.

 Solomon R Guggenheim, 1861 – 1949